brimdata/super/book/src/super-sql/types/set.md

 #### Set Expressions

-Set values are constructed from a _set expression_ that is comprised of zero or more comma-separated elements contained in brackets:
+Set values are constructed from a _set expression_ that is comprised of zero or more comma-separated elements contained in pipe brackets:
 ```
 |[ <element>, <element>, ... ]|
 ```